 By following our Guiding Principles, CTM will:

-CTM is committed to a culture inside the company that encourages employees to speak up and we recognize that doing so can take courage.
+CTM is committed to a culture inside the Company that encourages employees to speak up and we recognize that doing so can take courage.
 CTM will always take reports of potential misconduct seriously and we will always handle such allegations promptly, in a fair manner and with confidentiality.
-We will never tolerate any retaliation against anyone who, in good faith, reports a concern.
+We will not tolerate any retaliation against anyone who, in good faith, reports a concern.

 Values and Policies